History of the Chicago Symphony Orchestra

 Daniel Barenboim was named music director designate in January 1989, and he became the Orchestra’s ninth music director in September 1991, a position he held until June 2006.
 His tenure was distinguished by the opening of Symphony Center in 1997, highly praised operatic productions at Orchestra Hall, numerous appearances with the Orchestra in the dual role of pianist and conductor, 21 international tours and the appointment of Duain Wolfe as the Chorus’s second director.

 Pierre Boulez’s long-standing relationship with the Orchestra led to his appointment as principal guest conductor in 1995.
 He was named Helen Regenstein Conductor Emeritus in 2006, a position he held until his death in January 2016.
 Only two others have served as principal guest conductors: Carlo Maria Giulini, who appeared in Chicago regularly in the late 1950s, was named to the post in 1969, serving until 1972; Claudio Abbado held the position from 1982 to 1985.
 From 2006 to 2010, Bernard Haitink was the Orchestra's first principal conductor.
 Cellist Yo-Yo Ma served as the CSO’s Judson and Joyce Green Creative Consultant from 2010 to 2019.
-Hilary Hahn currently is the CSO’s Artist-in-Residence, a role that brings her to Chicago for multiple residencies each season.
+Hilary Hahn became the CSO’s first Artist-in-Residence in 2021, a role that brings her to Chicago for multiple residencies each season.

 Jessie Montgomery is the current Mead Composer-in-Residence.
-She follows ten highly regarded composers in this role, including John Corigliano and Shulamit Ran — both winners of the Pulitzer Prize for Music — and Missy Mazzoli, who completed her three-year tenure in June 2021.
+She follows ten highly regarded composers in this role, including John Corigliano and Shulamit Ran — both winners of the Pulitzer Prize for Music.
 In addition to composing works for the CSO, Montgomery curates the contemporary MusicNOW series.

 The Orchestra first performed at Ravinia Park in 1905 and appeared frequently through August 1931, after which the park was closed for most of the Great Depression.
 In August 1936, the Orchestra helped to inaugurate the first season of the Ravinia Festival, and it has been in residence nearly every summer since.

 Since 1916, recording has been a significant part of the Orchestra’s activities.
 Current releases on CSO Resound, the Orchestra’s independent recording label, include the Grammy Award–winning release of Verdi’s Requiem led by Riccardo Muti.
-Recordings by the Chicago Symphony Orchestra and Chorus have earned sixty-three Grammy awards from the National Academy of Recording Arts and Sciences.
+Recordings by the Chicago Symphony Orchestra and Chorus have earned 64 Grammy awards from the Recording Academy.